 Easter Safari at Maan Farms

-In 2021 Maan Farms has an Easter Animal Safari on the weekend of April 2nd, 3rd and 4th.
-Timeslots are available from 9:30 am until 4 pm on each day of the event and must be reserved in advance.
-The safari allows folks to drive past half a dozen or so animals while learning more about each through an accompanying audio guide.
-The Easter Bunny is also on site for people to see and wave to.
+In 2021 Maan Farms had an Easter Animal Safari on the weekend of April 2nd, 3rd and 4th.
+The safari allowed folks to drive past half a dozen or so animals while learning more about each through an accompanying audio guide.
+The Easter Bunny was also on site for people to see and wave to.

 Regular tickets cost $17.50 per vehicle of up to six people.
-The VIP experience costs $75 per car and includes mini donuts, access to the Barnyard Adventureland play area and free admission to the farm if you visit again before the end of May.
-Other snacks and treats are available for purchase as well.
+The VIP experience cost $75 per car and included mini donuts, access to the Barnyard Adventureland play area and free admission to the farm if you visited again before the end of May.
+Other snacks and treats were available for purchase as well.

 Petey’s Easter Eggstravaganza

-Fantasy Farms in Chilliwack also has an Easter-themed drive-thru event in 2021.
-It runs from 9 am to 5 pm on April 2nd, 3rd and 4th.
-Admission costs $10 for children ages 2 and older.
-Adults enter for free.
-Guests drive through the animal farm area which is home to a miniature horse, pot belly pigs, goats and other animals.
+Fantasy Farms in Chilliwack also had an Easter-themed drive-thru event in 2021.
+It ran from 9 am to 5 pm on April 2nd, 3rd and 4th.
+Admission cost $10 for children ages 2 and older.
+Adults got in for free.
+Guests drove through the animal farm area which is home to a miniature horse, pot belly pigs, goats and other animals.

-During the trip everyone can look out for special Easter egg clues that help solve a final riddle at the end of the ride.
-Children who successfully crack the code receive an Easter treat and activity book.
+During the trip everyone could look out for special Easter egg clues that helped solve a final riddle at the end of the ride.
+Children who successfully cracked the code received an Easter treat and activity book.